foundersandcoders/our-site-v1-DEFUNCT/_content/prototype.md

 If the prototype does not meet the agreed specification, then you can request a full refund and your development team will not be paid.

 *What happens if I want further work done on my prototype?*
 If you are happy with the prototype, you can retain some or all of your development team to continue to work on it for you.
-Our freelance rates start at £80/day (equivalent to the London Living Wage).

 *How do I find out more?*
 If you have any further questions, please contact us.

-Book now using the form below.
+Book now, using the form below.

 <section class="applywrap">
    <iframe class="applyform" src="https://docs.google.com/forms/d/1bRG6tnN7ykf6Dt6MuDQWJJX-44ijj38zY2CrjM_VwZo/viewform?embedded=true" width="100%" height="1250" frameborder="20" marginheigt="50px" marginwidth="0">Loading&amp;#8230;</iframe>